magento/devdocs/guides/v2.1/payments-integrations/vault/enabler.md

 ## Add request data builder

-Now when we have information about enabling or disabling vault, the payment must send these details to the payment processor.
+Now when we have information about enabling or disabling vault, the payment must send it to the payment processor.
 This is done in the [request builder]({{page.baseurl}}payments-integrations/payment-gateway/request-builder.html).

+You can create a new request builder, or update the existing request builder of the payment method.

-In the Braintree vault implementation in the request builder, to pass the data, we set `storeInVaultOnSuccess` in transaction request:
+In the Braintree request builder, to pass the data, we set `storeInVaultOnSuccess` in transaction request:

 {% highlight php startinline=1 %}
 class VaultDataBuilder implements BuilderInterface